mamba-mental/bf-estimator-v2/bf-estimator-react/README.md

 - **Interactive Dashboard**: Visualize progress, trends, and milestones
 - **Reports**: Generate comprehensive reports on progress and projections
 - **Mobile Optimization**: Responsive design for use on any device

+## New Features

+This enhanced version introduces several key features:

+- **Supabase Integration**: Persistent data storage for user profiles, goals, and progress tracking.
+- **Advanced Reporting**: Comprehensive reports generated from tracked data.
+- **AI Features**: Integration with AI services for personalized suggestions and insights.
+- **New UI**: A modern, responsive user interface built with React, Vite, and TypeScript.

 ## Development Roadmap